 In passive target (card emulation) mode, the Unmask receive data command prepares the RX decoders for a new data reception and clears the internal FDT timer.
-In passive target mode, this direct command must be used only if no further transmission from the ST25R3920 is planned and the device has to wait for the next command to be received.
+In passive target mode, this direct command must be used only if no further transmissions from the ST25R3920B is planned and the devices have to wait for the next command to be received.